endata/gopher/README.md

 #### Not Found Route

-Using `Route.NotFound()`, you may register an error handler that handles all "404 Not Found" errors in your application, allowing you to easily return custom 404 error pages, or do perform any custom logic.
+Using `Route.NotFound()`, you may register an error handler that handles all "404 Not Found" errors in your application, allowing you to easily return custom 404 error pages, or execute any code you want.

 ```go
 Route.NotFound(func(rw http.ResponseWriter, req *http.Request) {